-Maintaining stable blood sugar levels is crucial for overall health, especially for individuals with diabetes.
-Hypoglycemia, or low blood sugar, can occur unexpectedly and lead to serious complications if not addressed promptly.
+Maintaining stable glucose levels is crucial for overall health, especially for individuals with diabetes.
+Hypoglycemia, or low glucose, can occur unexpectedly and lead to serious complications if not addressed promptly.
 It's therefore vital for diabetes patients and their loved ones to educate themselves on the warning signs of impending hypoglycemia.

 Some of the most common physical symptoms experienced during developing or active hypoglycemia include: